 Multiple choice: allows you to elaborate questions with alternatives where the patient can make only one answer or several.

-Zero to Ten: with this option, the patient will be able to rate a service, clinic structure, among others.
+Zero to Ten: with this option, the patient will be able to rate service, and clinic structure, among others.

 Yes / No: write closed questions like, "Would you recommend our clinic to a friend?".

-Reception evaluation: allows the patient to evaluate the reception service with an emoji.
+Reception evaluation: this allows the patient to evaluate the reception service with an emoji.

 Health professional evaluation: allows the patient to evaluate with an emoji the health professional who provided care at the clinic.